espressif/esp-zigbee-sdk/examples/esp_zigbee_ncp/README.md

 Build the project, flash it to the board by running `idf.py -p <PORT> build flash`

-## Ncp Functions
+## Application Functions

- * After ncp starts up, it will start working together with host via UART communication
+- When the program starts, the board will start working together with host via UART communication

-## Example Output

-As you run the example, you will see the following log:

 ```
 I (215) cpu_start: Unicore app